oscar-system/Oscar.jl/docs/src/ToricVarieties/CohomologyClasses.md

 ### Addition, subtraction and scalar multiplication

-Addition of cohomology classes `cc1` and `cc2` is implemented by `cc1+cc2`.
-Similarly, we can subtract the classes by `cc1-cc2`.
-Scalar multiplication with `c` (this could be an integer, fmpz or even fmpq number) is supported by `c*cc1`.
+Cohomology classes can be added and subtracted via the usual `+` and `-` operators.
+Moreover, multiplication by scalars from the left is supported for scalars which are integers or of type `fmpz` or `fmpq`.

 ### Wedge product

-The wedge product of cohomology classes `cc1` and `cc2` is computed by `cc1*cc2`.
-This makes sense, since cohomology classes on toric varieties are elements of the cohomology ring, which in turn is (a certain) quotient of the Cox ring.
-Hence, internally, a cohomology class is just a polynomial in this ring and the wedge product corresponds to the product of two (equivalence classes of) polynomials.
-We also support `cc1^n`, which corresponds to computing the wedge product of `cc1` with itself `n`-times.
+The wedge product of cohomology classes is implemented via `*`.
+This makes sense, since cohomology classes on (simplicial and complete) toric varieties are elements of the cohomology ring, which then turns out to be (a certain) quotient of the Cox ring.
+Hence, internally, a cohomology class can be thought of as a polynomial in this ring and the wedge product corresponds to the product of two (equivalence classes of) polynomials.

-### Equality

-Equality of cohomology classes `cc1` and `cc2` is implemented by `cc1 == cc2`.
+A cohomology class can be wedged `n`-times with itself via `^n`, where `n` can be an integer of of type `fmpz`.

 ## Properties

-To check if a cohomology class `c` is trivial, one can invoke `is_trivial(c)`.
+One can check if a cohomology class is trivial via `is_trivial`.

+Equality of cohomology classes can be tested via `==`.

 ## Attributes